atsign-foundation/atsign.dev/content/en/guides/dess-gcp.md

 Important things to note:

-1)   Ingress / egress translates to incoming and outgoing traffic.
+1)   Ingress translates to incoming traffic.

 2)   Selecting IP range as `0.0.0.0/0` will allow traffic from anywhere on the internet.